Harry Kalas: Death

-After leaving the ballpark, Kalas' body was laid to rest in a private service at Philadelphia's historic Laurel Hill Cemetery.
+Kalas was interred at Laurel Hill Cemetery in Philadelphia.
 In August 2009, two pairs of seats from Veterans Stadium were installed at his graveside, one pair on each side, facing each other at a 45° angle.
 In the summer of 2010, a headstone was added to the grave, and the fan-made plywood "P" was removed as was the bronze plaque with his likeness.
-The headstone consists of a granite microphone with the letters "HK" in the middle and a likeness of Kalas' autograph (which includes the "HOF 2002" that Kalas added to his autographs after his receipt of the Ford C. Frick Award) at the microphone's base, and that sits on top of a raised base shaped like a home plate.
+The headstone consists of a granite microphone with the letters "HK" in the middle and a likeness of Kalas' autograph, which includes the "HOF 2002" that Kalas added to his autographs after his receipt of the Ford C. Frick Award, at the microphone's base, and that sits on top of a raised base shaped like a home plate.
 Engraved in the base are the following words:

 On September 29, 2010, Kalas's grave was resurfaced with sod that originally came from Citizens Bank Park, which was previously removed for the 2009 season when that stadium was re-sodded.
 The sod had been preserved in live condition for sale to fans at a southern New Jersey sod farm that deals in sod for sports arenas.
 That farm donated a portion of the former Citizens Bank Park sod when a fan, who volunteers at Laurel Hill Cemetery, contacted that farm regarding using that sod on Kalas's grave in Kalas's memory, as Kalas himself had walked on that sod, and had called the 2008 World Series victory which had come on that very grass.